 The realization, the change, and the decisions

-There is hardly a person we find now who is not aware of the changes have been taking place in technology, in our communication, in how we relate to one another and such major influences on our lives.
+There is hardly a person we find now who is not aware of the changes that have been taking place in technology, in our communication, in how we relate to one another and such major influences on our lives.
 So, there is no shortage of information.
 The realization – that internal mechanism that promotes change – though, is different for different people.
 It cannot be hastened, and for some, neither can it be slowed down.
 Some are quick to adapt, while others are not.
 This, too, relates to maturity.

 We can’t welcome all change as good.
 That is true.
-However, the realization, when it has come, is making of aware of something.
+However, the realization, when it has come, is making one aware of something.
 What decision we will make in the light of our personal realization is what separates one person from another.
 I repeat – the decision we will make in the light of our personal realization.
 Do we accept the change for a peaceful coexistence with others while remaining firm about ourselves?
 Do we altogether reject the validity of another person’s experience because it does not coincide with our understanding?
 Such questions and their answers determine so much about who we become as a person.
 Yes, it has much to do with how we interact with others.

 This realization of our collective existence is very much needed today.
 Wouldn’t you agree?